Skip to main content

 You can see how the two default investment approaches compare in Table 3 – Default investment arrangement comparison in your significant event notice.

-On transfer to Aware Super’s Lifecycle approach, your VAA balance and future contributions will move to the Lifecycle stage that matches your age.
+On transfer to Aware Super’s Lifecycle approach, your VAA balance and future contributions have moved to the Lifecycle stage that matches your age.
 Note that each stage has a different risk level, mix of investments and investment objective.
-For details, refer to the ‘Default Lifecycle’ section of the Aware Super Defined Benefit – Telstra Plan PDS and Guide available at aware.com.au/pds from 30 April 2026.
+For details, refer to the ‘Default Lifecycle’ section of the Aware Super Defined Benefit – Telstra Plan PDS and Guide available at aware.com.au/pds.

 You can view a comparison of the investment characteristics of TelstraSuper investment options and corresponding Aware Super investment options in Table 4 - Investment option comparison in your Significant Event Notice.

-You can change your investment strategy with Aware Super anytime from May 11 2026, when the limited service period no longer applies.
+You can change your investment strategy with Aware Super anytime.
 Aware Super has a wider range of investment options for you to choose from including Indexed and Socially Conscious investment options.

-To learn more about Aware Super’s investment options, read the read the Aware Super Defined Benefit – Telstra Plan PDS and Guide available at aware.com.au/pds from 30 April 2026.
+To learn more about Aware Super’s investment options, read the read the Aware Super Defined Benefit – Telstra Plan PDS and Guide available at aware.com.au/pds.

 After the merger, there will be some changes to investment fees and costs.